theprogrammersbook/spark-hive-app/README.md

 - Hive :2.3.5
 - Spark: 2.4.6

+### I have not added any hive-site.xml file .. because we have tested local and thrift mode.

 ## How to run the App in IntelliJ
  run the App by selecting the Class and run it.